 If you begin to go to the gym 4 times a week, and you do it without fail, in other words repetitiously, then eventually it would feel as if you're going to the gym effortlessly, almost subconsciously guided to the gym.
 You've woken up the small child who is sleeping in a hammock and who doesn't want to change and you have convinced it to exercise, to change, through repititious actions.

 The second step in changing is a very important key word, "visualize."
 Successful people have an extremely clear picture of themselves on stage winning an award or making a certain amount of money or buying a particular house.
 Then they write down every little step necessary to achieve that goal in a certain amount of time, whether it is how many extra phone calls to make every day or how much earlier to come into work or how much later to stay.
 But regardless of how much extra effort they put into achieving their goal, they never lose sight of that very "focused" and clear picture.
 Visualization is the key.

 People who get sick quite often visualize themselves getting sick every year.
 They do this because they've gotten sick every year so they're ready to get sick once again.
 They have not learned to change their subconscious through a healthier set of repetitions and visualizations.

-Remember to think of a hypnotist as a guide for meditation, helping your subconscious mind create a clear picture of your goals and one who uses repetition, or biofeedback, to kick that lazy small child out of its hammock and into action today, now.
+Remember to think of a hypnotist as a guide for positive changes, helping your subconscious mind create a clear picture of your goals and one who uses repetition, or biofeedback, to kick that lazy small child out of its hammock and into action today, now.
 The hypnotist creates change instantly so that those goals, your new resolutions for a better tomorrow, become your instant reality.